richardvenneman/instagrammer/README.md

 ### User

+Create a new user with `Instagrammer::User.new("username")` or simply `Instagrammer.new("username")`.

 Accessing certain properties on an account that is private will result in a `PrivateAccount` exception.
 In some cases Instagram doesn't expose any meta data through.
 In these cases a `UserInvalid` exception will be raised when accessing certain properties.

-Therefor you can check if the account is scrapable with the `#valid?` instance method.
+Therefor you can check if the account is scrapable with the `#public?` instance method.

 #### Metadata